RBigData/pbdMPI/README.md

 * **Status:** [![Build Status](https://app.travis-ci.com/snoweye/pbdMPI.svg?branch=master)](https://app.travis-ci.com/snoweye/pbdMPI) [![Appveyor Build status](https://ci.appveyor.com/api/projects/status/32r7s2skrgm9ubva?svg=true)](https://ci.appveyor.com/project/snoweye/pbdMPI)
 * **Author:** See section below.

+This package provides a simplified, efficient, interface to MPI for HPC clusters.
+It is a derivation and rethinking of the Rmpi package that embraces the prevalent parallel programming style on HPC clusters.
+It is based on S4 classes and methods.

 With few exceptions, R does computations in memory.
 When data becomes too large to handle in the memory of a single node, or when more processors than those offered in commodity hardware are needed